JoydeepMallick/final_year_datasets/README.md

 ✅ Folder F1 and F2

-✅ Folder H1, H2
+✅ Folder H1, H2, H3, H4

-✅ Folder H3 on line
+✅ Folder H4 on line

 ❌ Folder R1, R2,... unaccessible

+### ⚠️ Project on hold due to lack of bandwidth and funding

 ### NOTE :

 F1 and F2 seem identical.
-Need to check if they are same or not.